csauve/alpine/README.md

 ## Thanks

-Thank you to the following folks who helped with tools and advice on this map:
+Thank you to the following folks who helped with tools, advice, and testing for this map:

 * General_101
 * Anthony